CodeverDotDev/codever/README.md

 <img align="left" src="src/assets/codingmarks-logo-md.png">

 Collection of (cu)rated coding bookmarks.
-Create your personal bookmark list, rate and share your hidden gems so everybody can benefit.
+Create your personal codingmark list, rate and share your hidden gems so everybody can benefit.
 The public codingmarks are also published weekly on Github at [https://github.com/Codingpedia/codingmarks](https://github.com/Codingpedia/codingmarks):